chef/automate/components/docs-chef-io/content/automate/_index.md

 Filterable dashboards collect configuration and compliance details for every datacenter, cloud provider, and environment under management.

 You can dig into the causes of compliance failures or configuration errors across your entire fleet, or filter reports by the systems that matter most.
-Use Chef Automate’s trend graphs, rich query language and other sophisticated interfaces to quickly sift through the noise and prioritize solutions.
+Use Chef Automate's trend graphs, rich query language and other sophisticated interfaces to quickly sift through the noise and prioritize solutions.

 Get a real-time view of all changes happening in your environment, whether user- or machine-initiated.
 See how configuration and compliance policy changes impact each other over time.